The History of Frisbee and Disc Sports

 “A competition has many moments to be won or lost.
 The final score at the end of the game is only one of those moments.”

 The November 1969 “All Comers” meet in Brookside Park in Pasadena, California, advertised a “Style throwing and catching” activity area and also a “Free exercise” activity area beside the other more traditional Frisbee events like guts, distance, and accuracy.
-There were a few guts and distance tournaments in the 1960s, but Frisbee and modern disc sports were invented, developed, and promoted in the U.S. and Canada during the same early 1970s.
+There were a few guts and distance tournaments in the 1960s, but Frisbee and modern disc sports were invented, developed, and promoted in the U.S. and Canada during the early 1970s.

 The IFA Newsletter made its debut in 1968.
 Stories of Frisbee activities, including stories about people who could throw a Frisbee in different ways and could make fancy trick catches, circulated.
 The Frisbee community found out about the early Frisbee tournaments.
-The International Frisbee Tournament (IFT), guts Frisbee competitions in the Upper Peninsula of Michigan, the Canadian Open Frisbee Championships in Toronto, and Wham-O’s National Junior Championships.
+The International Frisbee Tournament (IFT), Guts Frisbee Championships in the Upper Peninsula of Michigan, the Canadian Open Frisbee Championships in Toronto, and Wham-O’s National Junior Championships.

 “Every person, all the events of your life are there because you have drawn them there.
 What you choose to do with them is up to you.” – Richard Bach.

-In the early to mid-1970s, several player Frisbee publications became available to help promote disc sports and tournament events.
+In the early to mid-1970s, several player frisbee publications became available to help promote disc sports and tournament events.
 Beginning in 1976, Frisbee World Magazine with Dan “Stork” Roddick as the editor.
 In the 1980s, Chris Lowcock published DisKraze Magazine in Canada.
 These publications provided tournament dates, competition finishes, player bios, and stories.
-This helped to provide the information needed for the early growth of Frisbee and flying disc sports.
+This helped to provide the information needed for the early growth of frisbee and flying disc sports.

 A few posters from landmark historical disc sports tournaments from the 1970s -80s